- Academic and Career Advising

 Center for Writing

-Trained peer tutors support students with any aspect of writing, from interpreting an assignment and coming up with ideas to organizing, revising, and polishing a draft.
+Students can stop by our office or call (603) 358-2412 to schedule one-on-one tutoring appointments.
+Trained peer tutors support students with any aspect of writing, from interpreting an assignment to coming up with ideas, and organizing, revising, and polishing a draft.
+In addition to working with students in the Center, tutors conduct in-class workshops.

 Computer Labs and Technology Classrooms

-Keene State College provides technology-enabled classrooms and public and specialized computing labs on campus.
-Computing labs are important campus gathering places and can provide access to essential technologies not always available on students’ personally owned computers, such as faster network connectivity, laser printers, digital scanners, and Microsoft Office or specialized software.
+Keene State College provides technology-enabled classrooms, public and specialized computing labs on campus.
+Computing labs are important campus gathering places and can provide access to essential technologies not always available on students’ personally owned computers, such as laser printers, digital scanners, or specialized software.

-The Wallace E. Mason Library offers materials and services in support of the College’s undergraduate and graduate curricula.
-The Library staff provides timely information services and active instruction in research methods and the use of library resources.
-The Library seeks to maintain an intellectual environment that encourages critical thinking, while providing an atmosphere that is both informal and comfortable.
+The Wallace E. Mason Library offers space, materials and services in support of the College’s students and academic programs.
+The Library staff provides services including assistance accessing resources and instruction that focuses on critical thinking and use of information.
+We strive to create an environment that supports intellectual development and also welcomes students with varied study space, convenient hours, technology.

 Visit the Library web site for the most current hours and policies.